UMM-CSci-3601/intro-to-git/README.md

 ### `clone` a local copy of the repository

-Before we can start working on the lab proper, each group will need to `clone` the GitHub repository so they have a local copy to work with.
-There will only be one copy of the repository on GitHub, but each group should obtain a clone on whatever lab machine they're working on, so there will be lots of local copies.
-Each of those local copies will be completely independent, and will only share changes through explicit interactions with the GitHub repository through git.
+Before we can start working on the lab proper, each ~~group~~ :mask: person will need to `clone` the GitHub repository so they have a local copy to work with.
+There will only be one copy of the repository on GitHub, but each ~~group~~ :mask: person should obtain a clone on whatever machine they're working on, so there will be lots of local copies.
+Each of those local copies will be completely independent, and will only share changes through explicit interactions with the GitHub repository through `git`.

 #### Join our GitHub Classroom team; get your clone URL

-We'll be using GitHub Classroom all semester to manage team repositories.
+We'll be using [GitHub Classroom](https://classroom.github.com) all semester to manage team repositories.
 For each project we'll post a GitHub Classroom URL on the assignment on Canvas;
 you'll use that to create/join your team for that lab.
-GitHub Classroom will create a _fork_ (essentially a copy on GitHub for your team) of our starter repository that your team will use as the starting part for your work.
+GitHub Classroom will create a copy on GitHub for your team of our starter repository; your team will use as the starting point for your work.

 This lab is unusual in that we will all be on a single large team called __Everyone__, all making changes to a single shared repository.
 This will